You may be able to transfer your valid Georgia tag from a vehicle you no longer own to a newly-purchased or newly-acquired vehicle.

 - The title must be applied for on the new vehicle.

 - The first owner listed on the title must be the same for both vehicles unless the tag being transferred is a specialty or prestige tag.
 If it is a specialty or prestige tag and the first registered owner is not the same, the tag must be relinquished.
-A relinquishment form must be completed and submitted at the time of transfer.
+Complete a relinquishment form and submit at the time of transfer.

 - Current Georgia certificate of registration for the tag being transferred.